 Let's go back to basics though first.
 A laminate uke means the body is not made from solid pieces of timber, but rather from thin pieces of wood that has been sandwiched together from much thinner pieces.
 Plywood for want of a better term.
 A solid wood uke means that the wood pieces, as thin as they are, are simply very thin slices of wood from a solid piece of timber.
 There is a lot of stuff and nonsense about the differences, but VERY generally speaking, laminates cost less and tend to be the preserve of many bargain basement ukes, though not always.
 The theory with solid woods is that they provide their own character to the sound of the uke - the character of the tone wood, in a way that is impossible for laminates to do.
 They are said to vibrate more freely as the wood grains and fibres are still in one piece, unlike a laminate.
 Solid woods will also supposedly age in time and get mellower - although that is a huge point of debate in musical instrument circles.
 For laminates, they tend to be more one dimensional in sound, and don't carry the character of whatever wood is veneered on the outside.
 Oh it does get me when I see people talk about 'lovely zebra wood tone' of their laminate uke... but that is beside the point I am making.
 Laminates are however far stronger than solid woods and favoured by players in harsh climates as they are less prone to splitting.

-To my ears, with a solid wood uke, assuming a good build, I have a good idea what it's tonal character will be, whether mahogany, Koa, Spruce etc. With a laminate I won't have a clue.
-Doesn't mean it won't make music though.
+To my ears, with a solid wood uke, assuming a good build, I have a good idea what it's tonal character will be, whether mahogany, Koa, Spruce etc. With a laminate I won't necessarily have a clue.
+Doesn't mean it won't make music though and it also doesn't mean it won't sound nice.

 |Baton Rouge - a great laminate that won't break the bank|

 I would go further and state categorically that I have seen many laminate bodied ukes that have played better, sounded better (and just felt better) than many 'solid' wood ukes.
-This tends to be most noticeable at the cheaper end of the market the most.
 Laminates are actually used by terrific guitar makers such as Taylor and Martin who use 'professional instrument grade laminate' which really is rather sublime.
 Sadly you don't see it much on ukuleles as manufacturers tend to revert to cheap plywood at the cheap end, but on models such as the Kiwaya KS5 you will see what I am talking about.
-But it doesn't always come at great cost either - the Baton Rouge Sun models are a great example of thin, tidy laminates coupled with a great general build that will knock the spots off a cheap 'solid' ukulele that has been over built (I am looking at you here Oscar Schmidt...).
-Lanikais fit the same category in my view, as do many entry level Kalas.
+But it doesn't always come at great cost either - the Baton Rouge Sun models are a great example of thin, tidy laminates coupled with a great general build that will knock the spots off a cheap 'solid top' ukulele that has been over built or just has no character to the build because they went solid for the sake of it.
 Sure, there are woeful laminates too (too many to name) but they are not a guarantee of bad sound in every case.

 So new players should, I feel, understand more of what goes into making these instruments before shouting that 'I bought a solid wood uke so it MUST be good' nonsense.
-There are bad solid wood ukes out there - some truly terrible and no amount of using the word 'solid' will change that.
-They are just badly built.
-Harsh to hear perhaps, but true.
+There are a great many bad, bland and average solid wood ukes out there - some of them truly terrible and no amount of using the word 'solid' is going change that.
+They are just badly or lazily built.

-Are there laminates I don't like?
-Yes, plenty - mainly the preserve of the $30 ukes that use plywood that looks like it came out of a joiners yard - rough, thick, boxy (and that also describes the sound).
+Are there laminates I dont like?
+Yes, plenty of them.
+The cheap, thick, heavy rough and boxy models that we have all seen.
 They could not be further away from good quality laminates.
 Look at the edge of a sound hole for a clue - it should be thin.
-The cheapest ukes like entry level Mahalos are thick, thick thick.
-But that poor quality control is really part of why all laminates seem to be tarred with the same brush.
+The cheapest ukes like entry level Mahalos are thick, thick thick and that affects the sound.
+But that poor quality control on these lower end modesl is really part of why all laminates seem to be tarred with the same brush and people have this mad rush to solid wood.

 |When laminates are bad - cheap, thick, horrible...|